keu/docs/astro/resource-reference-aws.md

 ## Supported Cluster Configurations

-Depending on the needs of your team, you may be interested in modifying certain configurations of a new or existing Cluster on Astronomer Cloud.
+Depending on the needs of your team, you may be interested in modifying certain configurations of a new or existing Cluster on Astro.
 This section provides a reference for which configuration options are supported during the install process.

-To create a new Cluster on Astronomer Cloud with a specified configuration, read [Install on AWS](install-aws.md) or [Create a Cluster](create-cluster.md).
+To create a new Cluster on Astro with a specified configuration, read [Install on AWS](install-aws.md) or [Create a Cluster](create-cluster.md).
 For instructions on how to make a change to an existing Cluster, read [Modify a Cluster](modify-cluster.md).

 ### AWS Region

-Astronomer Cloud supports the following AWS regions:
+Astro supports the following AWS regions:

 - `us-east-1`
 - `us-east-2`